Jenna1337/FezChaosMod/README.md

 > __Note__: due to how winforms doesn't seem to work that great on any OS besides Windows, the currently only supported OS is Windows 10.

+### Method 1: HAT
+1. Install [HAT](https://github.com/Krzyhau/HAT) via the instructions there
+2. Download FezChaosMod.zip from https://github.com/Jenna1337/FezChaosMod/releases/latest and put it in the "Mods" directory.
+3. Run `MONOMODDED_FEZ.exe` and enjoy!

-### Method 1: MonoMod
+### Method 2 (deprecated): MonoMod
 1. Download [MonoMod](https://github.com/MonoMod/MonoMod/releases) and unpack it in the game's directory.
 2. Download FEZ.ChaosMod.mm.dll from https://github.com/Jenna1337/FezChaosMod/releases/latest and put it in the game's directory.
 3. Run command `MonoMod.exe FEZ.exe` (or drag `FEZ.exe` onto `MonoMod.exe`).
 This should generate new executable file called `MONOMODDED_FEZ.exe`.
 4. Run `MONOMODDED_FEZ.exe` and enjoy!

-### Method 2: HAT
-1. Install [HAT](https://github.com/Krzyhau/HAT) via the instructions there
-2. Download FezChaosMod.zip from https://github.com/Jenna1337/FezChaosMod/releases/latest and put it in the "Mods" directory.
-3. Run `MONOMODDED_FEZ.exe` and enjoy!

 ## Building